MN Weather: Weekend Storm Could Bring Heavy Rain, Severe Weather To Southern Minnesota

 Ahead of the weekend storm two other snow systems will hit Minnesota.

-The first, an Alberta clipper system, will come overnight Tuesday and cut across northern and central Minnesota on Wednesday morning, hitting the Twin Cities.
-While only a dusting is expected on metro roads, northern Minnesota could see 1 to 2 inches of snow.
+The first, an Alberta clipper system, arrived overnight Tuesday and was cutting across northern and central Minnesota on Wednesday morning, hitting the Twin Cities.
+Only a dusting is expected on Minnesota roads, and most areas should see half an inch or less.

 The second snow systems looks to be in store for Thursday morning, mainly hitting southwestern Minnesota.
-Communities there will likely see only a dusting of snow during the morning commute.MORE NEWS: Customers Say Goodbye To Edina Perkins, Closing After Nearly 50 Years
+Communities there will likely see only a dusting of snow during the morning commute.MORE NEWS: What Would A Cyberattack On The U.S. Look Like?

 Temperatures through the week will gradually cool, with Thursday being the coldest day with highs in the mid-20s.
 The weekend storm will bring warmer temperatures, with highs Saturday expected to be in the mid-30s.